vmware/concord-bft/bftengine/tests/simpleTest/README.md

   * `runReplias.sh`, which just starts all four replicas.

   * `runClient.sh`, which just runs the client test.

   * `simpleTest.py`, which allows to run various configurations using command line interface.

 ## Run test using pre configured shell script

-If you have built Concord, by running `make.sh` from the top-level directory, you can run the test using the following commands:
+Once you have built Concord and are in the top-level directory, you can run the test with the following command:

 ```
-cd ~/builds/concord-bft/debug/bftengine/tests/simpleTest/scripts
-./testReplicasAndClient.sh
+./build/bftengine/tests/simpleTest/scripts/testReplicasAndClient.sh
 ```

 You should see output like the following: